willmtemple/serendipity/README.md

 _/ˌserənˈdipədē/_ (n.)
 a fortunate discovery or development by happenstance

-__Author's Note__: This project is in its infancy.
+**Author's Note**: This project is in its infancy.
 This document reflects my _aspirations_ for the project and not its current functionality.
 If you have stumbled upon this text somewhere out in the internet, you can always find the current status on the project's [repository][repo] in [the CONTRIBUTING.md file][contributing].

 Serendipity is a highly extensible programming system that combines the best elements of many different programming paradigms and philosophies.
-Our visual editor, [Camino][camino] provides an intuitive and novice-friendly environment to build and test programs in the browser, then deploy them to the cloud or other kinds of "agents."
+The visual editor, [Camino][camino] provides an intuitive and novice-friendly environment to build and test programs in the browser, then deploy them to the cloud or other kinds of "agents."